 Relationship to Householder

-Includes a son or daughter by birth, a stepchild, or an adopted child of the householder, regardless of the childs age or marital status.
-The category excludes sons-in-law, daughters-inlaw, and foster children.
+Includes a son or daughter by birth, a stepchild, or adopted child of the householder, regardless of the child's age or marital status.
+The category excludes sons-in-law, daughters-in-law, and foster children.

 The grandson or granddaughter of the householder.

 The brother or sister of the householder, including stepbrothers, stepsisters, and brothers and sisters by adoption.
-Brothers-in-law and sisters-in-law are included in the "Other relative" category on the questionnaire.
+Brothers-in-law and sisters-in-law are included in the "In-law" category on the questionnaire.

 The father or mother of the householder, including a stepparent or adoptive parent.
-Fathers-in-law and mothers-in-law are included in the "Parent-in-law" category on the questionnaire.
+Fathers-in-law and mothers-in-law are included in the "In-law" category on the questionnaire.